veeso/termiWin/README.md

 ### The termios Structure

-This is the main structure of the library and it’s often passed as argument to the functions, it has the following members:/br> tcflag_t c_iflag; /*input modes*/</br>
+This is the main structure of the library and it’s often passed as argument to the functions, it has the following members: tcflag_t c_iflag; /*input modes*/</br>
   tcflag_t c_oflag; /*output modes*/</br>
   tcflag_t c_cflag; /*control modes*/</br>